Discover Career Opportunities

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 Civil engineering is about constructing, adapting, and maintaining infrastructures that people depend on every day—railways, roads, bridges, flood defenses, waste networks, and water supply.
-Civil engineers have to ensure that these infrastructures are functioning efficiently to meet the challenges in climate change, population growth, and natural disasters.
+Civil engineers must ensure that these infrastructures are functioning efficiently to meet the challenges of climate change, population growth, and natural disasters.

 A civil engineer designs, constructs, and supervises construction projects such as airports, buildings, residential houses, bridges, roads, and tunnels.
 The job entails analyzing survey reports, costs, environmental hazards, and government regulations; submitting permit applications to state and federal agencies; testing building materials; providing cost estimates; and managing repair, maintenance, or replacement of infrastructure.